astrotime/timenomad_app/collections/_appfeed/2018-08-25-vote-for-the-app.md

 ---
 layout: appfeed
-uuid: 20180901
+uuid: AF-20180901
 date: 2018-09-01 12:00:00 +1000
-categories: social-vote
+scope: dev
-title:  "Vote for Time Nomad"
+title:  Vote for Time Nomad
-blurb: "Support Time Nomad by upvoting it in an online app directory"
+blurb: Support Time Nomad by upvoting it in an online app directory
 ---

 ## Support your favourite app by giving it your vote!